reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

   .then(({ url }) => console.log(`Server running at ${url}`));
 ```

-Now if we run `node server/server.js` we will finally have our GrapqhQL server up and running🎉!
+Now if we run `node server/server.js` we will finally have our GraphQL server up and running🎉!

 You can go and check it on [http://localhost:9000/](http://localhost:9000/)